Farini/Scene-Machine/README.md

 Create a custom geometry from vertex data
 >init(sources:elements:)

-> sources
+> Sources
->>  An array of SCNGeometrySource objects describing vertices in the geometry and their attributes.
+>  An array of SCNGeometrySource objects describing vertices in the geometry and their attributes.

-> elements
+>  Elements
->>  An array of SCNGeometryElement objects describing how to connect the geometry’s vertices.
+>  An array of SCNGeometryElement objects describing how to connect the geometry’s vertices.

 **Different Materials in one geometry**
 > Sources for the vertex, normal, and color semantics must be unique—if multiple objects in the sources array have the same semantic, SceneKit uses only the first.